grokthis/ucisc/docs/02_Syntax.md

 #### Comments

-There are two types of comments:
+There are three types of comments:
  - word comments begin with a "'" character and terminate at the next whitespace (e.g. `'comment <arg>`).
- - inline comments begin with a '/' character and terminate at the next '/' character (e.g.  `<arg>/comment/ <arg>`)
+ - inline comments begin with a '/' character and terminate at the next '/' character (e.g.  `<arg>/comment/ <arg>`) on the same line
- - line comments are lines where the first non-whitespace character is '#'.
-   Line comments cause the entire line to be ignored.
+ - line comments start with a '#' character and run all the way to the newline.

 Before processing a statement, the compiler will strip all comments from the line.
 Be careful about inline comments that cause args to collide when removed (e.g.